Carole Radziwill Confronts Bethenny Frankel in RHONY Face-Off: 'Did You Call Me a Puppet?'

-Carole Radziwill and Bethenny Frankel‘s friendship has been hitting some rough waters this season on The Real Housewives of New York City — and it looks like cast ate Ramona Singer won’t be helping calm the seas.
+Carole Radziwill and Bethenny Frankel‘s friendship has been hitting some rough waters this season on The Real Housewives of New York City — and it looks like cast mate Ramona Singer won’t be helping calm the seas.

 In an exclusive clip from Wednesday’s all new episode, the Ageless by Ramona skincare owner asks Radziwill what she thinks about the fact that Frankel had referred to her as a “puppet” during a previous argument.